douglasmiller/process_test/README.md

 # ProcessTest

 This is a test repository that demonstrates and issue with a jruby application importing a jar file that contains a Process class.
-The issue is that after running java_import, the top level ruby module Process is no longer accessible without specifying the :: global namespace.
+The issue is that after running java_import, the top level ruby module Process is no longer accessible even when specifying the :: global namespace.

 ## Testing